reisivan1993/atnt-assignment/README.md

 6. Build the project using Maven: `mvn clean install`
 7. Run the application: `mvn spring-boot:run`
 8. The application will be accessible at [http://localhost:8080](`http://localhost:8080`).
+9. I tried to prepare docker-compose, but unfortunately its new computer, so I didn't want to waste time on that

 ## Database Setup
 This project uses Postgresql as the database.
 Follow these steps to set up the database: